microsoft/FluidFramework/samples/hosts/README.md

 The driver factory is then passed to the loader.
 Internally the loader then binds the data returned from the host resolver to the associated driver.

-Although not fully utilized yet the protocol part of the Prague URL is used to determine which driver to make use of - i.e. prague-routerlicious:// would indicate the routerlicious driver/protocol should be used, while the prague-spo:// would indicate the SharePoint driver is required.
+Although not fully utilized yet the protocol part of the Fluid URL is used to determine which driver to make use of - i.e. prague-routerlicious:// would indicate the routerlicious driver/protocol should be used, while the prague-spo:// would indicate the SharePoint driver is required.

 #### Code Loader

-At its core a Prague document is a code plus data package.
+At its core a Fluid document is a code plus data package.
 The operation stream defines the code to run in addition to containing the operations to run against the underlying data types.
 This is very similar to a the traditional web model where HTML is combined with script tags.